Skip to main content

 Crescent Tower Game Cover

-Crescent Tower is a single player arcade role playing game.
+Crescent Tower is a single player tactical hack and slash game with a fantasy theme.
 It was developed by Curry Croquette and was released on August 19, 2025.
-It received overwhelmingly positive reviews from players.
+It received very positive reviews from players.

 A story woven from courage A fusion of nostalgia and novelty awaits you!
 An authentic 8-bit style dungeon crawler RPG packed with retro style, intended for the NES™ generation and all RPG fans!